Manuperezro/YogaCourses-MSP4/README.md

 * I test all the views.py urls.py and models.py from all the apps.

-* After changes were made, an internal server error occured.
-I had to revert some lines of code (as told to me by my Gitpod terminal) back to its original state for the website to work.

 * I have to left some errors as (E501: Line too long, and E711: comparison to None should be 'if cond is not None:') as when I change it.
 [top](#content)